TaigiSpeech: A Low-Resource Real-World Speech Intent Dataset and Preliminary Results with Scalable Data Mining In-the-Wild: TaigiSpeech

 TaigiSpeech targets 8 intents, covering both emergency and non-emergency functional speech commands.
 The selected intents are based on key priorities in geriatric care and common home assistance needs for aging in place.

 We identified four critical emergency categories based on eldercare literature and public health statistics: \textit{Fall}, \textit{Pain}, \textit{Breathing}, and \textit{Help}.
 Falls are the leading cause of injury and accidental death among older adults~\cite{rubenstein2006falls}, making their detection a primary safety requirement.
 Similarly, symptoms such as acute chest pain and shortness of breath are frequent indicators of medical emergencies requiring immediate intervention~\cite{parshall2012dyspnea}.
 The generic \textit{Help} intent was included to capture diverse distress situations not covered by specific medical descriptions.
+Complementing these are four non-emergency functional intents: \textit{Light on}, \textit{Light off}, \textit{Call contact}, and \textit{Cancel alert}.
+These were selected to assist with instrumental activities of daily living, as voice control significantly reduces the physical strain of environmental management for mobility-impaired individuals.
+This balanced design (4 emergency vs. 4 functional) enables the evaluation of a system's ability to distinguish critical distress signals from routine commands, a vital feature for reliable home assistant systems.